English overseas possessions in the Wars of the Three Kingdoms: Background

 A Somers Isles Company magazine ship, which had left England before the King's 30 January 1649 execution, arrived at Bermuda in March, 1649, bearing news of the King's impending trial.
-It also bore instructions from the Company stripping the moderate Royalist Captain Thomas Turner of the office of Governor (which had been filled by a succession of Bermudian settlers since the 1630s, in contrast to the company's earlier practice of dispatching governors to the colony) and ordering that the colony be governed by a triumvirate composed of the moderate Richard Norwood, Captain Leacraft (also spelt "Leicroft"), and Mr. Wilkinson.
+It also bore instructions from the Company stripping Captain Thomas Turner of the office of Governor and ordering that the colony be governed by a triumvirate composed of Richard Norwood, Captain Leacraft (also spelt "Leicroft"), and William Wilkinson.
 However, Leacraft had died before the instructions arrived, Wilkinson was a "strong Independent", "obnoxious to the dominant Church faction" in the Council and the House of Assembly, and "was not permitted by them to exercise his commission", and Norwood would not accept his own commission without Wilkinson.
 Captain Turner, Captain Josias Forster, and Roger Wood (all three having formerly held the office of Governor) were put forward as candidates for the Governorship, which was voted upon by the other members of the council.
 Although Captain Richard Jennings and the Sheriff both voted for Wood, the others all voted for Turner, who reluctantly resumed the office.
 Turner was too moderate for most of the Royalist party, however.